Not legal advice

 North Carolina General Statutes, Chapter 42 (Landlord and Tenant)

-This is the primary state statute governing landlord-tenant relationships in North Carolina.
-For the full text, consult your state legislature's website or a legal database.
+Primary state statute governing landlord-tenant relationships in North Carolina.
+For the full text, consult the North Carolina legislature's website or a legal database.